oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

 The whole class hierarchy can be initialized at build time by passing `--initialize-at-build-time` on the command line.

-You can also programmatically specify Class initialization using the [`RuntimeClassInitialization` class ](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/RuntimeClassInitialization.java) from the [Native Image Feature interface](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/Feature.java).
+You can also programmatically specify Class initialization using the [`RuntimeClassInitialization` class](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/RuntimeClassInitialization.java) from the [Native Image Feature interface](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/Feature.java).

-This guide demonstrates how to build a native executable by explicitly initializing classes at build time, and then at runtime, and compares the two approaches.
+This guide demonstrates how to build a native executable by running the class initializer at run time, and then at build time, and compares the two approaches.

 ## Run a Demo